BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ## Next Steps (Typical Flow)

 See also: `docs/deployment-orchestrator.md` for read-only discovery, plan-only previews, and common orchestrator commands.
+(The orchestrator is optional—GitHub Actions + the management script can be used directly.)

 ### 1. Configure DNS (Canonical Host Strategy)